 It comes together with a little bag you can use to carry it around which is great if you are all nice and tidy about your gym equipment.

 This premium weight lifting belt will have any advanced crossfiters feel like he can add more weight to the bar.
 The amount of support you get from Bear KompleX feels just like a traditional clamp weight lifting belt.

-So you will get the exact same benefits of a heavy duty leather belt, but with the comfort of a nylon one and the adjustability of a Velcro.
-Even though it is more stiff that other foam/nylon belts in our list it still feels comfortable enough and the edges will not get into your abs or torso when you squat or deadlift.
+So you will get the exact same benefits of a heavy-duty leather belt, but with the comfort of a nylon one and the adjustability of a Velcro.
+Even though it is stiffer than other foam/nylon belts in our list it still feels comfortable enough and the edges will not get into your abs or torso when you squat or deadlift.
 The width is around 5 inches, which is just a little bit above average.